den-materials/intro-mongoose/readme.md

 module.exports = Reminder;
 ```

-Great now that we have an interface for our models, let's create a seed file so we have some data to work with in our application.
+Great!
+Now that we have an interface for our models, let's create a seed file so we have some data to work with in our application.

 In `db/seed.js`: